Independent Smallholders, Agrarian Workers and Civic Party: History

 During the Hungarian Revolution of 1956 the Smallholders' Party was revived under the leadership of Zoltan Tildy and Béla Kovács, who had returned from Soviet exile earlier that year.
 Both of them joined the democratic coalition government of Imre Nagy on 27 October 1956 which was brought to power in the Revolution, as the first non-Communists in the government since 1948.
 However, the party was unable to function after the Soviet invasion which crushed the Revolution.

 After the end of Communism in Hungary, the Smallholders' Party was revived again and took part in the center-right governments of József Antall, Péter Boross, and Viktor Orbán.
-In the 2002 Hungarian parliamentary election it lost all its seats in Parliament.
+In the 2002 Hungarian parliamentary election it lost all its seats in Parliament, and has not regained a seat since.

 In early 2019, Our Homeland Movement (Mi Hazánk Mozgalom) made an alliance with the far-right Hungarian Justice and Life Party (MIÉP) and FKgP.

 On August 3, 2021, Kuruc.info published an article in which they revealed that the national court initiated liquidation proceedings against the party for its massive debts.
 The article also revealed that all the remaining members of the party would run in 2022 elections on the list of Our Homeland Movement.